Find an expert on solutions to ending hunger in America.

 - Closing the grocery store gap in the nation’s capital.

-- Give SNAP a Raise Amendment Act will be a significant step forward in ensuring thousands of D.C. residents have access to healthy food, providing greater flexibility to purchase nutritious food.
+- The Give SNAP A Raise Amendment Act will be a significant step forward in ensuring thousands of D.C. residents have access to healthy food.

 In the News